ferranfg/mpl-publisher/readme.txt

 - Select chapters (posts) to include in your eBook.
 - Set basic information about your book: Title, Description, Authors, ISBN, Publisher, Book Cover.
-- Download your eBook as EPUB2.0 or EPUB3.0
+- Download your eBook as EPUB2.0, EPUB3.0 or Microsoft Word (docx)
 - Add a widget to your sidebar to promote your book with your readers
 - Promote your book using the shortcode `[mpl]` and their available options
 - Basic filter and sort your chapters individually.
 - Add aditional book chapters and edit current content
-- Use
+- Include your custom CSS styles into your books

 = Roadmap =